Family Portrait Preparation Guide

 Items to Avoid:

-Avoid wearing shorts as well as avoid wearing tank/tube tops (The more covered the skin, the better the focus will be on the family's faces in the portrait.
+8. Avoid wearing shorts as well as avoid wearing tank/tube tops (The more covered the skin, the better the focus will be on the couples faces in the portrait.
 Exposed skin deters away from the face.
 The main focal point of portraits are the peoples faces).
 Avoid bare legs!
 Bare legs can distract from the main subject of the photograph.
-Instead of drawing attention to the person or scene being captured, bare legs might stand out unnecessarily, especially if they contrast sharply with the rest of the composition.
+Instead of drawing attention to the person or scene being captured, bare legs might stand out unnecessarily.
 This applies to both men and women.
 Often times bare legs have bruises, scratches, veins, mosquito bites, sock tan lines etc. If dresses or skirts are being worn I suggest wearing stockings/leggings with the dress.

-Colors to steer clear of in your outfits: Neon, Pastels, Red and flesh tones.
+13. Colors to avoid in your outfits: Neon, Pastels, Red and flesh tones.
 Bright colors distract.
 Especially avoid wearing pink/orange pastels.

-Steer clear of vivid red lipstick as cameras struggle to capture the intensity of red tones.
+14. Steer clear of vivid red lipstick as cameras struggle to capture the intensity of red tones.
 If wearing lipstick keep it subtle.
-Less is more.

 General Suggestions: